doctest/doctest/doc/markdown/roadmap.md

 - add Approx ability to compare with absolute epsilon - [Catch PR](https://github.com/philsquared/Catch/pull/538)
 - ability to customize the colors in the console output (may also use styles - based on [this](https://github.com/agauniyal/rang))
 - implement breaking into the debugger under linux - see [here](https://github.com/philsquared/Catch/pull/585) and [here](https://github.com/scottt/debugbreak)
+- better testing of the library
+    - should unit test internals
+    - should test stuff that should not compile

 ### For 2.0: